Welcome to AJLSC...

 Photographed September 26, 2016, and published by Whizin Center at American Jewish University, April 4, 2017.
 Lisa Silverman, Library Director, invites you to visit the Library - 15600 Mulholland Drive, Los Angeles 90077 - (310) 440-1264.
 Questions -- contact email@example.com ; website - http://library.aju.edu .

 NEW BOOK!!
 The Card Catalog: Books, Cards, and Literary Treasures, by the Library of Congress and Carla Hayden.
 To read the review, click here: File This Under Nostaligia: New Book Pays Tribute To The Library Card Catalog, by Andrew Limbong, published by NPR Morning Edition, April 13, 2017.
+Available for borrowing from LAPL.
 [Thanks to Gayle Schnaid and her sister for this item.]

 AJLSC's Doris Small Helfer received the 2017 prestigious award from the Special Libraries Association (SLA).
 This award is "granted to an information professional to recognize a lifetime of achievement as well as exceptional service to SLA and the library and information profession."
 Doris is Chair, Collection Access & Management Services, Oviatt Library, Cal State University Northridge.
 Mazel Tov, Doris!
 (Thanks to Jackie Ben-Efraim, our AJLSC Facebook Chair, for notifying us.)